CB Aismalíbar

 Club Baloncesto Aismalíbar was a Spanish basketball club based in Montcada.

 History

-The origins of the basketball team goes back to the year 1947 when the company Aismalíbar created a social club for its workers.
+The origins of the basketball team go back to the year 1947, when the company Aismalíbar created a social club for its workers.
 The employees created a basketball team that was entered in the Trade Union Work of Education and Leisure League.
 After several successes in that competition, the company entered a team in the Catalan Basketball Federation under the name CB Aismalíbar.
-This was champion of Second and First Regional Catalan on.

-The Aismalíbar company then made a strong economic investment to make a great team in the 1950s, partly as an advertising medium for business and partly for the great love of basketball grew in the city, hired as a player-coach Eduardo Kucharski, and players of the category of Emiliano Rodriguez, who later would make history at Real Madrid, Francesc Nino Buscató, and center Francisco Borrell, the first player in more than two meters in the history of Spanish basketball.
+The Aismalíbar company then made a strong economic investment to make a great team in the 1950s, partly as an advertising medium for business and partly to help basketball grow in the city.
+They hired as a player-coach Eduardo Kucharski, and players Emiliano Rodriguez, who later would make history at Real Madrid, Francesc Nino Buscató, and center Francisco Borrell, the first player taller than two meters in the history of Spanish basketball.